kaleidos-ventures/taiga-resources/content/extend/importer-asana.md

 ***Disclaimer: Some Taiga product screenshots might refer to older Taiga releases.
 When in doubt, please follow the written instructions.***

-1. To start the importation project, you have to got to your project menu, and click on "Create Project" button.
+1. To start the importation project, you have to got to your project menu, and click on "New Project" button.

 {{< figure src="/images/import-asana-step1.png" caption="New project creation" alt="New project creation" class="articlefigure" >}}